Prize League Rules & Scoring

 - Team owners use the "Trade Table" page (available from the team's roster page) to propose, review, reject, and accept trades.

-- As soon as all parties involved in a trade have accepted the trade, the trade enters a mandatory 24-hour system-wide review period.
+- When all parties involved in a trade have accepted the trade, the trade enters a mandatory 24-hour system-wide review period.

 - During system-wide review, members of other leagues on FantasyBowl will vote to approve or reject the trade, according to whether they consider the trade collusive or not.
 Members of the league in which the trade originated are not allowed to vote on the trade, and only players who own FantasyBowl teams for the current season are allowed to vote.